Basics of Fiduciary Relationships: What Constitutes a Breach of Fiduciary Duty?

 Fiduciary duties and the laws which govern them are designed to ensure parties in a fiduciary relationship act appropriately and uphold legal obligations our society have deemed critical to the relationships themselves.
 Although unique facts and circumstances play a role in defining the specific nature of fiduciary relationships and legal duties, there are generally three basic types of fiduciary duties.
 These include:

-• Proving the existence of a fiduciary relationship between plaintiff and defendant at the time of the breach of duty;
+• The existence of a fiduciary relationship between plaintiff and defendant at the time of the breach of duty;

-• Proving the defendant failed to uphold their duty as a fiduciary to the plaintiff; and
+• The defendant failed to uphold their duty as a fiduciary to the plaintiff; and

-Cause of Action – Proving a fiduciary duty existed between a plaintiff and a defendant is a case-by-case matter, and one that may require not only evidence in the form of contractual relationships, but also providing that an information relationship was one which was fiduciary in nature.
-This would require a plaintiff to prove a relationship predicated on confidence and trust existed before any transaction or alleged breach of duty, as well as the fact that many transactions between the party occurred in the past, and solidified their trust in the party who acted as a fiduciary.
+Proving a fiduciary duty exists between a plaintiff and a defendant must be handled on a case-by-case basis.
+You and your attorney must prove a relationship predicated on confidence and trust existed before any transaction or alleged breach of duty, as well as the fact that many transactions between the party occurred in the past, and solidified their trust in the party who acted as a fiduciary.

 • Actual damages and lost profits incurred by plaintiffs as direct losses resulting from the breach of duty, and indirect or economic injuries such as business disruption, compromised customer relationships, and more.